quadrillionaiire/Utah-Real-Estate-Sales-Analysis/README.md

 ---

+## For More Information

+For more details, see the full analysis in the [project notebooks](https://github.com/quadrillionaiire/Utah-Real-Estate-Sales-Analysis/tree/main/notebooks) or review this [presentation]([https://www.canva.com/design/DAGWc5fTdS0/r5dwn2yLJ95sYcOAMbFm-g/view?utm_content=DAGWc5fTdS0&utm_campaign=designshare&utm_medium=link&utm_source=editor])

+---

 ## Repository Structure
 - `data/`: Raw and cleaned datasets.
 - `notebooks/`: Jupyter Notebooks for EDA, inferential analysis, and machine learning.
-- `models/`: Trained machine learning models and evaluation metrics.
+- `reports/`: Final Pipeline summary.
-- `visualizations/`: Key charts and graphs from the analysis.
+- `images/`: Key charts and graphs from the analysis.
 - `README.md`: Project overview and findings (this document).

-For more details, see the full analysis in the project notebooks.